Best .22 Magnum Rifle Options To Put Pests On Ice

 Among rimfire diehards, the 457 has achieved epic status—namely because of its modular design making it quick work to upgrade.
 However, you needn’t trick it out to reap the benefits of the Czech bolt-action.
 The 24.8-inch barreled CZ is a lights-out hunter, milking the most reach out from the magnum rimfire and delivering accuracy shot after shot.

 Sans sights, the .22 Magnum rifle has an 11mm dovetail milled into the top of its receiver for attaching scope ring mounts.
 And CZ anticipates plenty of glass on top, with the rifle’s bolt-throw a terse 60-degrees—allowing for optics with a larger ocular bell.
-Trigger-wise, the 457 has an excellent switch, an adjustable system with almost no creep and a crisp break.
+Trigger-wise, we think the 457 has an excellent switch, an adjustable system with almost no creep and a crisp break.
 And the receiver, it’s as small and nifty as they come, rigid to enhance accuracy but cutting down on the rifle’s overall weight.

 As to the 457’s stock, it’s walnut and straight, a cut that’s quick to the shoulder and intuitive to get the eye in the scope.
 Once there, few critters are likely to escape unscathed.
-MSRP: $599

 Bergara BMR Steel